The Meads Primary School

 We aim to provide a high quality and purposeful curriculum with clear progression that deepens subject knowledge.
 It will also incorporate physical development, wellbeing and promote positive attitudes towards learning.

-Where appropriate the children will be provided with optimum first hand experiences to enhance their learning.
+The curriculum will celebrate diversity, build a sense of community and enable children to understand the world beyond their immediate environment.
+Where appropriate, the children will be provided with optimum first hand experiences to enhance their learning.
 We also aim to support our pupils to become critical thinkers who are ambitious for their own futures.

 The Maths curriculum at The Meads is to provide all children with full access to the curriculum, enabling them to achieve confidence and competence – ‘mastery’ – in mathematics.
 Our vision is for children to leave our school fluent in the fundamentals of mathematics, with a developed conceptual understanding and the ability to recall and apply mathematical knowledge rapidly and accurately in a variety of contexts.
 Mathematics will be a subject that is viewed positively by all children and that equips them with the skills that they will need for life.
 All children will see themselves as mathematicians.

 At the Meads, we aim to deliver a fun, engaging and high quality English curriculum which fosters a love of reading, writing and discussion and provides our children with the tools they need to participate fully in the real world.
 We want all children to be confident and competent in reading, writing and spoken language skills which they can successfully apply in their everyday life.